rust-lang/book/src/ch03-01-variables-and-mutability.md

 Secret Number”][comparing-the-guess-to-the-secret-number]<!-- ignore -->
 section in Chapter 2, you can declare a new variable with the same name as a previous variable.
-Rustaceans say that the first variable is *shadowed* by the second, which means that the second variable’s value is what appears when the variable is used.
+Rustaceans say that the first variable is *shadowed* by the second, which means that the second variable’s value is what the program sees when the variable is used.
 We can shadow a variable by using the same variable’s name and repeating the use of the `let` keyword as follows: